Soul Edge

-The plot centers upon the eponymous sword, shrouded in mystery and rumored to offer unlimited power to anyone who can find and wield it; nine warriors embark on a journey to pursue a tenth who is rumored to have the sword, some to claim it and others to destroy it.
-The game was a commercial and critical success and was followed up with Soulcalibur in July 1998.
+Soul Edge is a 3D fighting game and was the second such game to be based on weapons, following Battle Arena Toshinden (itself preceded by the 2D Samurai Shodown series).
+The plot centers upon the eponymous sword, rumored to offer unlimited power to anyone who can find and wield it, leading to nine warriors attempting to pursue the tenth who is rumored to have the sword.
+The game was a commercial and critical success, with praise given to graphics, gameplay and characters.
+It was followed up with Soulcalibur in July 1998.